Deltares/hatyan/README.md

 Generate RPM (RHEL/CentOS installer):

-- preparation: activate environment, run testbank, check acceptance test output and make backup of results, generate documentation, update history.rst, commit changes, bumpversion minor (recreate documentation/testoutput with correct version number), create tag on github
 - use the script in scripts/hatyan_rpmbuild.sh (for instance on the CentOS7 Deltares buildserver)
+- preparation: activate environment, run testbank and check acceptancetest output, update history.rst, git add+commit, bumpversion minor, (run testbank and) backup acceptancetest output, generate documentation, git add+commit+push, merge branch with main, create tag+release on github (e.g. v2.3.0)
 - this script uses the rpmbuild command and the specfile to generate an RPM on a CentOS/RHEL machine with the correct dependencies installed
-- rpmbuild uses the specfile scripts/hatyan_python-latest.spec as input
+- rpmbuild uses the specfile scripts/hatyan_python-latest.spec as input (set the versiontag variable to the newly created github tag)
 - the dependencies for the RPM are documented in the specfile
 - the required Python libraries are documented in requirements_dev.txt: these are fixed versions, which is at least relevant for sip, since it needs to be compatible with pyqt5==5.7.1 for Qt5 plots
 - additionally, the library pyqt5==5.7.1 (hardcoded in specfile) is for interative QT5 plots.
 There is a newer version but it requires glibc >2.14, while 2.12 is the highest version available on CentOS/RedHat 6)